What is "Thick" Glass?

 What About Tempered Glass Countertops and Islands?

 If you are looking for a thinner, sleeker look, countertops with 3/4″ or less thickness can also be tempered to further harden the surface, creating a safer, stronger finished product.
 Thick glass does not require tempering because it gets plenty of strength just from the thickness alone.

 Believe it or not, clear solid glass is much more durable than granites and synthetic countertops.
 It is a harder, denser material that scratches and chips less.
 Textures and colors in the glass make small scratches nearly invisible, if they should occur.
 There is also NO change in appearance or durability over time!

-We sometimes get asked about solid black glass countertops, and this is one thing we do not recommend for the simple reason that it is incredibly difficult to keep clean, and small scratches show up quite readily.
+We sometimes get asked about solid black glass countertops and islands, and this is one thing we do not recommend for the simple reason that it is incredibly difficult to keep clean, and small scratches show up quite readily.
 For this reason we recommend lighter colors or a completely translucent appearance, with or without some texture or pattern to prevent the inevitable patina (which any material will develop over time) from detracting from the overall look.

 What About Edge Contours?